AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Teaching Assistant in Statics** | **January 2014 - May 2014**

-Graded homeworks, tests, and projects in Static Engineeing class.
+Graded homeworks, tests, and projects in Statics class.
 Assisted students in understanding concepts involving static design and basic engineering equations.

 **Collat Media Lab, Newcomb-Tulane College** | **New Orleans, LA**